avarun7/RAVE-II/README.md

 Built for Senior Capstone Project by:

 Rohan Jain, Asher Nederveld, Varun Arumugam, Edgar Turcotte, Megan Yeoman, Anusha Razdan, Felipe Jofre, Luis Cervantes

-Abhay was almost here :(

-When will Rohan and Eddie be able to see this on vLab?
-Very unfortunate ;-;